AnnThanicha/FMD-outbreak-simulate/README.md

 # FMD-outbreak-simulate
-Model for simulate FMD outbreak in Thailand
+The code for FMD outbreak simulation in Thailand.

+The data that support the findings of this study are available on request from the corresponding author

+Thanicha Chanchaidechachai
+Thanicha.c@outlook.co.th